SebastianMaung/MiyooThemeDownloader/readme.txt

 https://github.com/OnionUI/Themes
 The icons are from the "Standalone Icon Packs"

-After moving this app to the App directory of the Miyoo, launch it (Onion OS Theme Store) It will start downloading the previews, which may take up to 5 minutes If at any point you want to stop the downloads, press X, then menu It will take you to a UI with all the previews of the themes If you are downloading a theme, press A on the theme you want.
+After moving this app to the App directory of the Miyoo, launch it (Onion OS Theme Store) It will start downloading the previews, which may take up to 5 minutes If at any point you want to stop the downloads, press X, then menu (canceling it might result in some themes not showing) It will take you to a UI with all the previews of the themes If you are downloading a theme, press A on the theme you want.
 If you want to download an icon pack, press X.
 It will download the theme or icon, which should take only a few seconds